BytingBitz/pyscrapify/readme.md

 ## Creating a New Scraper:

 Creating a new scraper is a more involved process, requiring coding.
 To first give some context to what you are doing when you implement a new scraper, you are defining siblings for the BaseScraper.py classes that specify expected values and implement expected methods.
+See an example implementation in the `Seek.py` scraper.

 ### Validators:

+Implementing the scraper specific validator value and method below is recommended, though is not required.
+At the risk of bad data, bad urls, and unexpected errors, you can pass a url_pattern for any string and define validate_data_block to just pass.

 Values:

-* url_pattern: defined regex pattern to match to valid entry URLs.
+* `url_pattern`: regex pattern to match to valid entry URLs.
 This pattern is used to verify all entry URLs in the configuration JSON.

 Methods:

-* validate_data_block: function that validates that an extracted data block is as we expect, you should raise a SE.UnexpectedData(message) error if validation fails.
+* `validate_data_block`: function that validates that an extracted data block is as expected, you should raise a SE.UnexpectedData('message') error if validation fails.

 ### Parsers:

+Implementing the scraper specific parser values and methods is required.
 Values:

-*
+* `browser_lang`: language code string to be used by Selenium Chrome Driver browser session.
+See available language codes here: https://cloud.google.com/speech-to-text/docs/languages.
+* `text_pattern`: regex pattern to match to strings in a list of strings extracted from page source.
+Should match all locations that have a block of relevant data.
+* `text_idx`: integer value for howmany indexs into a data block the text_pattern string is expected to be.
+* `data_length`: integer value for howmany indexs long a data block of relevant strings is expected to be.

 Methods: